bcgov/itvr/README.md

 ### Email
 We are using [CHES](https://digital.gov.bc.ca/common-components/common-hosted-email-service) to send email.
 Documentation is [available here](https://getok.nrs.gov.bc.ca/app/documentation)

-To get access to the created client if needed, go [Request Account](https://getok.nrs.gov.bc.ca/app/requestAccount) with Application Acronym `ITVR`.
+To get access to the created client if needed, go [request account](https://getok.nrs.gov.bc.ca/app/requestAccount) with application acronym `ITVR`.
 This will allow you to reset client secrets for environments (dev, test, prod) as needed.

 ### Frontend
 The frontend is built using [Create React App](https://create-react-app.dev/).
 To run the frontend: